Ultima Thule: Northwest Passage & West Greenland

 Additional Notes

-• Charter flight from Toronto to Kangerlussuaq
+• Charter flight from Calgary to Resolute

-• Group transfer from the ship to the Kangerlussuaq airport on disembarkation day
+• Group transfer from the ship to the Kangerlussuaq Airport on disembarkation day

-• Charter flight from Kangerlussuaq to Toronto
+• Charter flight from Kangerlussuaq to Reykjavik

 Includes